-Louise and I are reading The Help together right now, and I appreciated the chance to tie The Rosa Parks Experience to the book set at a similar time and location.
+Louise and I are reading The Help together right now.
+The Rosa Parks Experience was a great connection back to the book set at a similar time and location.

 Pro Tip: There is no student, child, or senior discount available for this add-on experience.

-Slave traders used slave pens to hold the men, women, and children that were being bought and sold as part of the slave trade.
-In this log cabin structure recovered from a farm in Kentucky, human beings were chained together in horrible conditions as they awaited the next phase of their horrific experience.
-Stepping inside the slave pen and reading the names of the people who were imprisoned there was chilling.
+Slave traders used slave pens to hold the men, women, and children being bought and sold as part of the slave trade.
+In this wooden structure recovered from a nearby farm in Kentucky, human beings were chained together in horrible conditions as they awaited the next phase of their terrifying experience.
+Stepping inside the slave pen and reading the names of the people who were imprisoned there was heartbreaking.

 This quote, posted near the slave pen just devastated me.
 Not only have we as a human race not stopped genocide after World War II, we also haven’t stopped slavery.

 This 25-minute film begins with an introduction by Oprah Winfrey.
 I found it to be an age-appropriate way for my 11-year-old to understand the terrifying experience of being enslaved and the bravery and cooperation needed to escape to freedom.